-The application itself will only take you a few minutes.
-All you have to do is put in your basic information.
-After you are done with that, you need to select the card type (air or land), and the processing time.
-As far as the processing time goes, you have three options.
-The Standard processing time means that your FMM will be ready in one business day.
-Basically, you get your tourist card overnight.
-The second option is Rush processing, and it means that your tourist card is ready in two hours.
-Last but not least, the Super rush processing will provide the document in 15 minutes.
-You can apply for that on your way to the airport or to the border (if you travel by car.)
+The application itself is very short and will only take a few minutes to complete.
+All you have to do is fill in your basic information on this form.
+Afterwards, you will be asked to select the type of transportation you will be arriving on (air or land), and the processing time, which you will have available in three options: the Standard Processing Time allows your FMM to be ready in one business day, which means you will be able to get your tourist card overnight; the second option is Rush Processing Time, which will have your tourist card ready in two hours; and the Super Rush Processing Time will provide the document in 15 minutes.

 What about the fees?

 The prices differ depending on your way of travel.
 Just to make things clear, the total price of a tourist card consists of a service fee and a visa cost.
 However, there is no visa cost if you travel by plane.
-When you travel by car, that cost is 25$ (or the equivalent in your country’s currency.)
+When you travel by car, that cost is $25 (or the equivalent in your country’s currency.)
 The fees are also dictated by the processing time you choose.
-For the UK, the prices are as follows.
-I think it is safe to assume that you will be traveling by plane.
-After all, it is a different continent.
-The Standard processing costs 16.39 GBP, the Rush processing is 32.78 GBP, and the Super rush processing is 49.17 GBP.
-If you travel from the UK to the US, and then go to Mexico by car, you need a different type of card, and you will have to pay the extra 25$.
+For the UK, the Standard processing is 16.39 GBP, the Rush processing is 32.78 GBP, and the Super rush processing is 49.17 GBP.
+If you travel from the UK to the US, and then go to Mexico by car, you need a different type of card, and you will have to pay the extra $25.